B2.5 Add and subtract fractions, using appropriate strategies, in various contexts.

 It is important for students to learn fraction-related concepts in a variety of situations using a variety of models such as area models, linear models, and set models.
 The same is true for learning operations on fractions.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions p.
 76.

 Students progress to problems involving fractions with unlike denominators.
-Students can explore this type of problem in context using concrete and semi-concrete representations.
+Students can explore this type of problem in context using concrete representations and visuals.

-This situation is represented with the help of an area model.
+Here, this situation is represented with an area model.
 The rectangular shape is rather natural, since it looks like a granola bar.
-However, other representations, such as the linear model, should not be overlooked.
+The granola bar is also a good choice of context because it is not already pre-divided into any number of fractional parts, so students can divide it into thirds or fourths, as needed to solve the problem.
+There are other representations, such as the linear model, that should not be overlooked.

 The following example is about distance and uses mixed numbers: